-We're about four months away from season two
+We're about four months away from season two of Stranger Things!

-ET's Leanne Aguilera caught up with some of the masterminds behind the '80s-inspired cult phenomenon at the Netflix FYSee Event in Los Angeles on Tuesday, where they teased what fans can expect when the series returns
+ET's Leanne Aguilera caught up with some of the masterminds behind the '80s-inspired cult phenomenon at the Netflix FYSee Event in Los Angeles on Tuesday, where they teased what fans can expect when the series returns on Halloween.

 The Duffer Brothers previously confirmed season two would include nine new episodes and four new characters, including Max, portrayed by Sadie Sink, and her brother, Billy, played by Dacre Montgomery.
 Now, we have a slightly better idea of what their roles will entail.